Mushrrom/school-projects/Text-based-adventure/README.md

 ## How to play
 Just run main.py from a command prompt.
 If on windows 11 you will need to run it from a administrator command prompt because for some reason the default windows 11 terminal doesn't like `curses.resize_term`.
 If you're on windows 10 you should be all good.
 I haven't tested on macos/linux but curses is intended for unix so it should work all fine.

+To attack enemies you just need to run into them.

 If you are running on windows you will need to install the `windows-curses` package.
 ### Main game controls
 | Control | Action |